youngklee/ZenPackers/modeling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::
-   If you re-model a device or component, if the overall returned configuration
+   When you re-model a device or component, if the returned configuration
-   of those devices/components do not change, ZenHub will *NOT* trigger an
+   of those devices/components do not change, ZenHub will ***NOT*** trigger an
    event to update any device settings.
 I other words, if you want to re-model
-   and test a device/component, you **MUST** remove that device/component from
+   and test a device/component, you ***MUST*** remove that device/component from
    Zenoss before attempting any remodel it; otherwise you won't see any
    changes.